pammpeng/MICB475_24W1_Team_9/Meeting Minutes/Meeting_Minutes_10_16.md

     3. Explore further variables (socioeconomic status, education, genetics ms_family) as final figure
 - Discuss preliminary data analysis on societal factors
     - p-value of 0.07 between control and MS population for social variables (education and occupation)
         - is it worth keeping as an aim?
+No it is not
     - no significance between asthma and mode of delivery
         - could potentially look at microbiome composition?
+And longitudinal dynamics
         - possible new aim of microbiome chnages in patients based on mode of delivery and prevalence of asthma and MS
     - very significant association between sexes
 - Metadata Update